drmonkeysee/Aldo/README.md

 4. `make run` to print usage
 5. `make run FILE=<file>` to load a program ROM

+A GUI build is not yet supported for Debian/Ubuntu.
+At the moment Clang and GCC have some... differing opinions on valid C++20 concept expressions.

 ## Test

 The Makefile also provides a verification target.